IntentSoftware/docs/articles/getting-started/take-a-tour/take-a-tour.md

 Typically, the purpose of a Module is to generate and manage a set of code files in a codebase, usually around a particular architectural pattern.
 This could for example be the entities in our domain, simple bootstrapping files, ORM mappings, controllers in our Api, etc.

 Modules have similarities with package systems such as Nuget, NPM, and Maven.
-However, where the primary objective of these system is to make code-reuse easier, the primary objective of Modules is _pattern-reuse_.
+However, where the primary objective of these systems is to make code-reuse easier, the primary objective of Modules is _pattern-reuse_.

 Modules have versions and dependencies, and don't directly introduce any runtime dependencies.
 They can, however, be configured to introduce package dependencies if the designer of the Module so chooses.